Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You can sometimes buy insulated bowls, but the water will still only stay cold for just so long.
 I recommend that you freeze large blocks of ice and put into their water or else just take it out and let it melt.
 They will love it!
 My collie loves to "fish" for ice cubes in her water.
 She will stick her whole long nose in, clear up to her eyes to get one!

 I've seen them at Tuesday Morning, if you have one near you.
 I've seen them at more than one store, 3 different states.
 Anyway, you know the mugs you can buy that have that gel stuff in it that you put in the freezer and it keeps your beverages cold?
 Same thing except that the get stuff is keeping the bowl clean.
-When I saw it, I thought it was about time someone came up with something like that.

 I am thinking that crockery (mostly unglazed) would permit water evaporation and possibly keep water at less than boiling hot.
 You might have to experiment.